evhub/rabbit/README.md

 Classes in Rabbit are essentially namespace objects.
 What that means is that classes are just groups of commands that are fed to them, and then any new definitions put into their own namespace.
 The basic syntax for classes is:
 ```
 { x = 1 }		# Will create a class whose only variable, x, is set to 1
-			# NOTE: This will only work if x is not currently set to 1--if it is, Rabbit won't detect any change, and you'll end up with an empty class
+			# Note that this will only work if x is not currently set to 1--if it is, Rabbit won't detect any change, and you'll end up with an empty class
 { x = 1 ;; y = 2 }	# Because the interior of a class is just treated as a command, command seperators can be used to define multiple items inside of a class
 { f(x) = x }		# That also means that functions can be defined within classes just the same as if they were being defined at the top level
 ```

 Once a class has been created, a variety of different things can be done with it.
 The different sytnax for calling classes, and a further explanation of methods, is below:
 ```
-a = { x := x+1 }	# Remember, any valid top-level command is valid inside of a class
+a = { x = 1 ;; x := x+1 }	# Remember, any valid top-level command is valid inside of a class
-a.x + 1			# This will retreive x from the class a and add 1 to it
+a.x + 1				# This will retreive x from the class and add 1 to it (result = 3)
-a:"x+1"			# Same as above--this will evaluate "x+1" in the namespace of the class
+a:"x+1"				# Same as above--this will evaluate "x+1" in the namespace of the class (result = 3)
 ```

 Since class definitions can often get very long, it is reccomended that line continuations be used.
 Since we haven't introduced those yet, we'll do so here.
 Line continuations follow a very simple rule: any line that starts with whitespace will be added onto the previous line.
 It should be noted that this only works when running code from a file, not from the command line.
 Some common uses of this syntax are: